-Mr. Miller II, 42, has served as a director of the Company since May 2014, Co-Chief Executive Officer since December 2013 and President since March 2011, after serving as the Southeast Regional Vice President of Sales of Miller Industries Towing Equipment Inc. from November 2009 to February 2011.
+William G. Miller II Mr. Miller II, 43, has served as a director of the Company since May 2014, and President and Chief Executive Officer since March 2022, after serving as Co-Chief Executive Officer from December 2013 to March 2022, President from March 2011 to March 2022, and Southeast Regional Vice President of Sales of Miller Industries Towing Equipment Inc. from November 2009 to February 2011.
 Prior to that time, Mr. Miller II served as Vice President of Strategic Planning of the Company from October 2007 until November 2009.
 He was instrumental in the development and construction of the Company's Light Duty wrecker facility and then served as the General Manager of the Light Duty Product Line and facility from 2004 to 2007, and led the project to manufacture Datapath satellite trailers for military applications from 2003 to 2005.
 Prior to that, he served as a district sales manager for Miller Industries Towing Equipment Inc. from 2002.
+Mr. Miller II is the son of William G. Miller, the Company's Chairman of the Board.

-As Co-Chief Executive Officer and President of the Company and with over fifteen years of experience in a variety of positions with the Company, Mr. Miller II brings important management perspective from his effective leadership of the Company's executive team, contributes valuable insight into the strategic direction of the Company and provides essential guidance to the Board of Directors based on his intimate knowledge of the business and day-to-day operations of the Company.
+As Chief Executive Officer and President of the Company and with over nineteen years of experience in a variety of positions with the Company, Mr. Miller II brings important management perspective from his effective leadership of the Company's executive team, contributes valuable insight into the strategic direction of the Company and provides essential guidance to the Board of Directors based on his intimate knowledge of the business and dayto-day operations of the Company.
+Richard H. Roberts